 - Wildwood Trail – from Aspen Trail or Holman Lane.
 [Google Maps]

-KNOW BEFORE YOU GO: This hike is crazy busy almost all day on the weekends year-round and summer weekdays.
+KNOW BEFORE YOU GO: This hike is super busy almost all day on the weekends year-round and summer weekdays.
 Mornings are less crowded.
 The rest of the year, weekdays are less crowded.
 We often have the Stone House all to ourselves for little pockets of time!

 The Stone House / Witches Castle Hike

-This is a great easy hike for out of town visitors.
+This is a great easy Portland hike for out of town visitors.
 Especially those who don’t do a ton of hiking, but would like to see some nice views!
 We usually take family because it’s great for mixed ages (from toddlers to grandparents).
 And it’s more interesting views for your first one mile in, than say Leif Erikson or Wildwood Trail in other parts of Forest Park.
 Multiple foot bridges, a ridge area of the trail that makes you feel like you’re on a mini-Gorge hike, instead of the Balch Creek Canyon through Forest Park.
 With creek views and sounds and you end up at the pretty cool Stone House with a bit spooky history.
 Want to make this a longer hike?
 If you park at Lower Macleay, you can continue past the Stone House and hike up to Pittock Mansion for a 5.5 mile roundtrip with 900′ elevation gain.

 Tips for Doing this Hike with Kids: